The Pennsylvania Gaming Control Board’s upcoming monthly meeting includes a possible approval of GGPoker on the agenda.

 If Pennsylvania’s gaming regulatory agency approves NSUS for licensure, GGPoker would enter the US market for the first time.
 The rapidly-growing GGPoker network emerged as a major player in the international online poker market in 2020, competing with PokerStars for the title of the world’s largest online poker site.

-The license would give NSUS clearance to launch both online poker and casino games in Pennsylvania.
+The license would give NSUS clearance to launch both online poker and online casino games in Pennsylvania.
 The Keystone State’s online poker market currently includes PokerStars PA as the only state-regulated platform.

 WSOP.com and partypoker are also approved by the PGCB, with both companies expected to launch platforms sometime in 2021.